arpastrana/directional_clustering/README.md

 git clone https://github.com/arpastrana/directional_clustering.git
 ```

-Next, Move into the the repository's folder (the one you've just cloned) and
+Next, let's move into the the repository's folder (the one we've just cloned) and
 install `directional_clustering` as an editable package from source using `pip`:

 ```bash